A Woman's Tale

 A Woman's Tale is a 1991 Australian film directed by Paul Cox and starring Sheila Florance, Gosia Dobrowolska, Norman Kaye, Chris Haywood, Max Gillies and Ernie Gray.
+It was the final performance of Sheila Florence, who was dying of cancer as the film was being shot.
+She died, aged 75, nine days after being awarded the 1991 Australian Film Institute Award for Best Actress in a Leading Role.

 Premise

-Martha (Florance) is an elderly woman living alone in her flat and dying of cancer.
-Her love of life leads to an ambivalence about her age; her unique moral code leads to her playing cupid for her friend and nurse Anna (Dobrowolska) and Anna's married lover (Gray); her worrisome son (Haywood) wants her to move into a home; her neighbour Billy (Kaye) has dementia.
+Martha is an elderly woman living alone in her flat and dying of cancer.
+Her love of life leads to an ambivalence about her age; her unique moral code leads to her playing cupid for her friend and nurse Anna and Anna's married lover Peter; her worrisome son Jonathan wants her to move into a home; her neighbour Billy has dementia.

+Martha remembers the death of her baby in a bombing attack during World War Two.

+She is hospitalised after a serious fall.